Singularities of character varieties: Dimension estimates of singular loci

 \section{Dimension estimates of singular loci}

+The assumption $g>1$ remains in effect in this section.
 In \S \ref{subsec-red}, we will assume $G$ to be almost simple and refine our estimate on the dimension of $\Rep^{\spadesuit}(\Pi,G)$.
 In \S \ref{subsec-EEL}, we will assume $G$ to be semi-simple and analyse the dimensions of the endoscopic loci.
 These dimension estimates will allow us to determine the nature of the singularities of $\Ch(\Pi,G)$ for almost simple groups in \S \ref{subsec-SymSing}.